Marie de Sales Chappuis

 Marie de Sales Chappuis, VHM (16 June 1793 in Soyhières, Canton of Bern (now Jura), Switzerland – 7 October 1875 in Troyes, Aube, France) was a Catholic nun and a spiritual leader in the Order of the Visitation of Holy Mary.
-She also co-founded the congregation of the Oblates of St. Francis de Sales along with Fr Louis Brisson.
+She also co-founded the congregation of the Oblates of St. Francis de Sales along with Louis Brisson.

 The cause for her canonization was introduced at Rome in 1897.
 She has since been declared Venerable.

 Life

 Childhood

 Marie-Thérèse Chappuis was born in Soyhières, at that time in the Département du Mont-Terrible in France, on 16 June 1793, to innkeepers, Pierre-Joseph Chappuis (1752–1822) and Marie-Catherine Fleury (died 1837).
 Her father served in the Cent-Suisses, corps d'infanterie Suisse, attached to the personal guard of the king of France.
 Her mother was the daughter of François Fleury, Mayor of Soyhières and innkeeper of the village.
 She was also the niece of Joseph Fleury (1723–1812), the curate of Soyhières.
 Out of eleven children born of this union, seven entered religion life.

 As Marie-Thérèse appeared frail at birth, her mother wished her baptized, but due to the French Revolution there was no priest in Soyhières.
 An uncle carried the newborn in a market basket two miles over the mountain to the village of Petit-Lucelle, outside the jurisdiction of Revolutionary forces.

 Marie-Thérèse received her sacrament of First Communion in 1802.
 At the age of fourteen, she entered the Visitation Convent at Fribourg as an boarding student.
 She remained two years.
 Although the Visitandines were a cloistered order, the nuns provided an excellent education for girls at the schools attached to their monasteries.